Translated by Sandy Lau

 Written by chia

 Most people in Japan have an IC card such as Suica or Pasmo, which they use for transportation and shopping.
 But there are over ten different types of IC cards out there!
-In this article, a MATCHA member shares less-known facts about IC card facts and his prized collection.
+In this article, a MATCHA member shares little-known facts about IC cards and her prized collection.

 Every Japanese person uses a card for transportation and shopping.
 What is that card?

 These cards are not only used on public transportation, but they can also be used to make payments at convenience stores.
 There are over ten different IC cards available in Japan, with some people even collecting them!

 In this article, a MATCHA member who is a railway enthusiast and IC card collector, shares with us her prized collection!

 The first IC card in Japan was the Suica, which was made available in 2001.

 This card is issued by the East Japan Railway Co.
 (JR EAST) and is primarily used in the Kanto region (eastern Japan).
 It is currently the IC card that can be used on the most extensive transportation network and even across several regions in Japan.